openvinotoolkit/open_model_zoo/demos/common/python/openvino/model_zoo/model_api/adapters/ovms_adapter.md

-## OpenVINO Model Server Adapter
+# OpenVINO Model Server Adapter

-The `OvmsAdapter` implements `ModelAdapter` interface which makes it possible to use Model API with models hosted in OpenVINO Model Server.
+The `OVMSAdapter` implements `ModelAdapter` interface which makes it possible to use Model API with models hosted in OpenVINO Model Server.

 ## Prerequisites

-`OvmsAdapter` enables inference via gRPC calls to OpenVINO Model Server, so in order to use it you need two things:
+`OVMSAdapter` enables inference via gRPC calls to OpenVINO Model Server, so in order to use it you need two things:
 - OpenVINO Model Server that serves your model
 - [`ovmsclient`](https://pypi.org/project/ovmsclient/) package installed to enable communication with the model server